joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ### Apply the ClusterRole

 Copy the following text to a file on your local system and save the file as `ibp-clusterrole.yaml`.
 This file defines the required ClusterRole for the PodSecurityPolicy.
+Edit the file and replace `<NAMESPACE>` with the name of your namespace.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1